ocaml/ocaml.org/HACKING.md

 To regenerate the playground, you will need to set up an OCaml 5 switch:

 ```
-opam switch create 5.0.0 5.0.0 --no-install
+make create_switch -C playground
 ```

-You can then go in the `playground/` directory and install the dependencies:
+You can then install the playground's dependencies:

 ```
-opam install . --deps-only
+make deps -C playground
 ```

 After the dependencies have been installed, simply build the project to re-generate the JavaScript assets:

 ```
-dune build --root .
+make playground
 ```

 Once the compilation is complete and successuful, the newly generated assets have to be git committed